[Free] French Text-to-Speech Site! Perfect for Learning Pronunciation

 - Click the read aloud button

-With just these steps, you can have the French text read aloud with native pronunciation.
+With just these steps, you can have French read aloud with native pronunciation.

 The read-aloud audio files can be downloaded as MP3 files.

-By downloading them to your smartphone, you can listen to them repeatedly with an app anytime, allowing you to practice French listening during your spare time while commuting to work or school.
+If you download them to your smartphone, you can listen to them repeatedly in an app anytime, allowing you to practice French listening during your commute or spare time.

 And Ondoku is free!